Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

 Receipts are not required for:

-• Kilometers when driving in a private vehicle, or
+• kilometers when driving in a private vehicle

-Some Veterans are specifically requested by VAC to submit receipts with each of their travel claims.
+Some Veterans are specifically asked to submit receipts with each of their travel claims.
 Unless you fall into this category you do not need to submit receipts with your health-related travel claim.

-However, you do need to obtain, appointment verification, receipts and other supporting documents at the time of the appointment, and keep them for 12 months from the date you submit your claim.
+You do need to get appointment verification, receipts, and other supporting documents at the time of the appointment for 12 months from the date you submit your claim.
 At any time during those 12 months, you may be asked to provide them for review purposes.

-If you do not want to keep your receipts for 12 months, you can submit them to VAC and we will keep them for you.
-If you choose, you may include your receipts and related documents with your claim, or upload them in My VAC Account.
+If you do not want to keep your receipts for 12 months, you can include the receipts and related documents with your claim or upload them to My VAC Account, and we will keep them for you.
 If you choose one of these options, you will not be asked to provide them again.

 Where can I get more information?